-The small approximate percentage error indicates that the marginal likelihood has been estimated reliably.
+The small approximate percentage errors indicate that the marginal likelihoods have been estimated reliably.
 As mentioned before, we can use the summary method to obtain a convenient summary of the bridge sampling estimate and the estimation error.
-We obtain:
+For instance, for the bridge sampling estimate for \mathcal{H}1 , we obtain: